rajannpatel/ubuntupbx/README.md

     <summary>Edit cloud-init.yaml and set configurations between lines 4 and 53.</summary>

-    <br>Set `TOKEN` with a free or paid [Ubuntu Pro token](https://ubuntu.com/pro/dashboard) to enable all security patches, including the [Livepatch](https://ubuntu.com/security/livepatch) security patching automation tool to protect the Linux kernel.
+    <br>Set `TOKEN` with a free or paid [Ubuntu Pro token](https://ubuntu.com/pro/dashboard) to enable all security patches,<br>
+    including the [Livepatch](https://ubuntu.com/security/livepatch) security patching automation tool to protect the Linux kernel.

     ```markdown
     # SET OUR VARIABLES